 The City applies a mix of sand, salt and liquid calcium chloride to roads and walkways as required to maintain traction and/or melt snow and ice.
 The exact mix varies according to temperature and conditions.

 Snow plowing begins on main roads after approximately 3 cm of snow has accumulated and more snow is forecasted.

-After heavy snows, city neighbourhoods are bladed to a 5 cm snow pack after arterial and collector roads are cleared.
+After a heavy snowfall, city neighbourhoods are bladed to a 5 cm snow pack after arterial and collector roads are cleared.
 Alleys are bladed before front streets.
-When activated, the Residential Blading Cycles begin on the same day each run.
+When activated, the residential blading cycles begin on the same day each run.

 As part of a pilot project, anti-icer (a calcium chloride solution with an added corrosion inhibitor) is applied to about half of Edmonton’s arterial and collector roads before a snowfall.
 The product prevents the snow from sticking to the pavement, helping the roads to stay clear longer and making snow removal easier.